Search for celebrities on Ancestry.com!J. Earle 'Lefty' May

 An avid traveler, she had planned to travel to Antarctica in December.
 She enjoyed tennis, golf, bridge, and spending time with her golden retriever, Fred.

 Mrs. Haefner's first husband, Ronald L. Titley, died in 1965.
-She later married Paul Haefner, who also preceded her in death.
+She later marriage Paul Haefner, who also preceded her in death.
 Survivors include her children: Ann Baker, Allison Titley, Andrew Titley and Scott Titley; brother Milo Bergeson, and four grandchildren.
 She is also survived by five step-children and nine step-grandchildren.

 Memorials may be made to the Outreach Program of St. Bede's Episcopal Church, 2650 Sand Hills Road, Menlo Park 94025.